SEARCHING THE REGISTRY OF DEEDS, IRELAND

 The index has now achieved half a million records in the Main Name Index.
 This is a video of four presentations about the index given at a recent online celebration of the Names Index exceeding 500,000 entries.

-THE REGISTRY OF DEEDS DOCUMENTS AVAILABLE ON FILM AT THE FAMILYSEARCH WEBSITE
+THE REGISTRY OF DEEDS DOCUMENTS AVAILABLE AT THE FAMILYSEARCH WEBSITE

 You can look at the list of films in the FamilySearch Catalog using Place: Ireland.
 Topic: Land and Property.
 Title: Registry of Deeds.
 If you are doing a place name search, use IRELAND as your place, even when you want Tipperary or Cork.

 Here is a shortcut: All the film notes are found at:

 The sheer number of films in the Registry of Deeds series can be overwhelming at first.
 Just work through them slowly until you find what you are looking for.
 Some films come and don't add much at all, others are simply a goldmine.